About Bill & Kim Cook

 2001: Did their first Cash-for-Keys Deal.

 2001: Kim did her first Short Sale.
 This was before the term “short sales” existed.
-By 2007, she became one of the most successful short sellers in the country.
+By 2007, Kim was one of the most successful short sellers in the country.
 At one point, Kim went 6 years without losing a short sale!

 2002: Kim quit her J-O-B and became a full-time real estate investor.